 Traditional internal communication methods are subject to various challenges:

 - Lack of feedback.
 Communication tends to move in one direction.
-Feedback is important on so many levels within a company and ease of communication has to be built into the communication platform to enable feedback to flow back and forth.
+Feedback is important on so many levels within a company.
+If internal communication is less than stellar, this will prevent a healthy flow feedback.

 - Email overload.
 Communication overload in the form of emails often results in important information being forgotten, deleted or ignored.
 An EmployeeApp survey states that 30% of employees simply ignore internal emails from their employers.

 - Device chaos.
 People no longer work only on desktop computers.
 They also use smartphones, tablets, laptops, notepads, and even smartwatches.
 It becomes difficult to cut through all the noise and ensure that information reaches employees on the right channels.

 - Ineffective overall communication.
 As many as 65% of managers feel uncomfortable communicating with employees and employees, particularly millennials, don’t believe the feedback they get from managers is particularly valuable.

 - Budget constraints.
 Many organizations don’t allocate enough resources to properly develop their own internal communications strategy and means of implementation.

 Employees lack the time or energy to go through reams and reams of text.
 They want instant, compelling messages and they want them fast.
 Videos are perfect for communication that is short, impactful and inspires action.

 It provides improved employee experiences

 A study by Melcrum on the use of video in internal communication, states that 93% of 1,200 employees believe that video is a vital part of internal communication.
 Another report says that 54% of all employees expect to see video-oriented internal communication.
 They are also more likely to watch it than engage with other forms of content.